+Up and down buttonhole is a variation of buttonhole stitch which is also known as Mirrored buttonhole stitch.
+Up and Down Buttonhole is easily worked on all types of fabrics.
+The line this stitch forms is made up of a pair of stitches which are crossed with a tie at the base.
 Up and down buttonhole is an incredibly versatile stitch.
 It is simple to work yet a little unusual.
 Do look at the directions as this is not two buttonhole stitches close together or with simple tied bar.
 The stitch can be worked in a square or long a line as illustrated below.

 How to work Up and Down Buttonhole Stitch